QuesoDad/DownloadAllOfIt/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under Creative Commons.
+Just do whatever.
+I'm not getting paid and couldn't give two toots on a whistle what you do with this as long as you aren't hurting anybody.

 ## Credits